Working for us

-At Westpac our vision is "To become much loved...helping you achieve your dreams".
+At Westpac our vision is "To be one of the world's great service companies, helping our customers, communities and people to prosper and grow".
 Help is what we offer our customers and each other every day.
 It’s the one single word that sums us up.
 To put it simply, help is what we do.

 There are plenty of great examples of what our people are doing to make our vision a reality, whether it's going the extra mile to help , making a difference locally, providing seamless customer service, or combining all three!

 Our people have different backgrounds and skills, contributing to a diverse team.
 With this comes a range of experience and ambitions – and we’re committed to providing our people with opportunities to match.

 Working with Westpac, you’ll find a positive, enthusiastic work place with plenty of challenges, inspiration and support.

 We know effective leaders are the key to our ongoing success.
 That’s why we support our leaders and all Westpac employees with training and development through programmes in our business, as well as off-site learning opportunities.

 We believe community involvement and sustainable business practices work together, and we’ve put them at the heart of our culture.
 Find out more

 At Westpac, we know that to be a great place to work we need to be a leader in diversity and flexibility.
 We take a strategic view to diversity and inclusiveness and are committed to making Westpac a great place to work for all our employees.

 This helps bring benefits for our customers, our business and our people.
 In fact, the more different perspectives we have, the better equipped we’ll be to come up with the most innovative products and solutions.
 To meet the needs of our diverse customer base, we need a team that’s every bit as diverse as they are.